xinglunju/tdviz/README.md

 # A simple tool of visualizing 3-D datacubes in FITS format

 The visualization is implemented by MayaVI and the interface is made with TraitsUI.
+It stems from my homework for the [ay201b](https://ay201b.wordpress.com/topical-modules/2013-topical-modules/) course.

 ## Denpendencies